 Not only does using certain phrases help you sound like a native Spanish speaker, you will be able to fully immerse yourself in informal dialogues and understand the more subtle, nuanced meanings of conversations between friends.

-Because context is key and dictates how you should speak with others, you should always be aware of who you are speaking to and who else might be present when using Spanish slang.
+Because, just like Spanish greetings, context is key and dictates how you should speak with others, you should always be aware of who you are speaking to and who else might be present when using Spanish slang.

 A good friend might use a range of slang terms when they speak to you because they are familiar with you.
 You’re their tío/tía (in this context, good friend/dude), and the context is informal.
 They know that you’ll completely understand their intended meaning because they’ve known you for a very long time.